New Roomba i7+ vs Roomba 981

 Now, we have seen the major highlights of each model and the salient features.
 So, it is time we get to the main agenda of the day, comparing the Roomba i7+ to Roomba 981.

 To help you get the most out of this comparison review, we have tailored it to serve as a comparison review as well as a robot vacuum buying guide.

 We will compare the most critical aspect of a vacuum cleaner and see how the Roomba i7+ and Roomba 981 square it out.
 For every factor, we will then give our verdict on what’s the best Roomba between the two.

 Design, Dimensions, and Aesthetics

 For the Roomba i7+, the round shape has been maintained.
 However, it has a smaller, width, 13.4-inches to be precise and stands at 3.7-inches.

 Winner: I don’t think there is a clear winner here now that each model has advantages and disadvantages.
-While Roomba i7+ might be lighter, the Roomba 980 is shorter.
+While Roomba i7+ might be lighter, the Roomba 981 is slightly lower.